Paddling on the Delaware River

 Jersey at Hermits Hill.
 At 1.5 miles, take a series of switchbacks down 240 ft. to the waterfalls.
 We will enjoy

-switchbacks before continuing the main trail, which quickly ascends Killer Hill (total of 340 ft elevation gain
+continuing the main trail, which quickly ascends Killer Hill (total of 340 ft elevation gain from the falls to

-from the falls to the top of the hill).
-We will pass through 3 forest types: a hemlock forest, a mixed oak
+the top of the hill).
+We will pass through three forest types: a hemlock forest, a mixed oak forest, and a pine

-forest, and a pine plantation before arriving on the shore of Pickerel Pond, which is a few minutes from the end
+plantation, before arriving on the shore of Pickerel Pond, a few minutes from the end of this trail.

-cool hemlock canopy along Spackman's Creek.
+a dark, cool hemlock canopy along Spackman's Creek.
+Distance from camp is 15 Miles /25 Min one way.

 Moderate 4.5 Mile Ridgeline Trail Hike at Pocono Environmental Education Center

-Ridgeline Trail is a well-marked and well-maintained 4.5-mile/3-hour (without stops) moderate hike with less
+The Ridgeline Trail is a well-marked and well-maintained

 You pass through the oak-chestnut forest and then climb up and over ridges of sedimentary rock, descend from a